smb374/swal/docs/wal-design.md

 # Write-Ahead Log (WAL) Design

-**Implementation Note:** This library is implemented in Zig and provides a C-compatible API for cross-language use.
-The design document describes the C API interface; the Zig implementation may use idiomatic Zig constructs internally while maintaining full C ABI compatibility.

 ## Overview

 This document defines a generic Write-Ahead Log (WAL) system.
 The WAL provides crash recovery and durability guarantees for storage systems that modify persistent resources (pages, objects, records, etc.).
 The design is intentionally generic and can be adapted to various use cases including databases, key-value stores, object storage, and file systems.

+**Implementation Note:** This library is implemented in Zig and exposed as a shared library with C-compatible interfaces.
+All documented structures and functions (except opaque handles like `WAL`, `WALTxn`, `WALIterator`) are ABI-compatible with C and follow the C calling convention.

 ## Design Principles